-As political tensions grow, the Ukraine is facing troubles on an entirely new front: cyber-attacks launched at the country’s official internet portals.
+As political tensions grow, Ukraine is facing troubles on an entirely new front: cyber-attacks launched at the country’s official internet portals.

 While protests rage and Russian forces enter the Crimean peninsula, battles have already started on the digital front, with cyber-attacks blocking government communication.
 Over the past few days, members from either side of the Ukrainian parliament have reported that their mobile communication has been blocked in Crimea, which is currently under Russian control.
 According to Reuters, the report has been confirmed by Ukraine’s official security service.